pqvst/cafeandcowork/data/taipei/forgood.md

   - outside.jpg
 ---

 A modern cafe, with fast WiFi and a very large and interesting drink selection.
 Only some seats have access to the power though.
 The large worktable did not have any power outlets.
 Also, the music selection was a little strange, and not really to my liking (electronic ambient music).
+Note that the food portion size is very small (only suitable as a small snack).
+Time limit of 3 hours might be enforced during busy times.

+Update: The WiFi has become much slower